LearnWeb3DAO/hardhat-verification/README.md

 Are you wondering why that doesnt happen for your contract?

-- The reason is that the contract mentioned above is verified on etherscan while your's is not
+- The reason is that the contract mentioned above is verified on etherscan while your's is not.

 So lets learn why and how to verify contracts on etherscan 🚀